awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control-iam-identity-based-access-control.md

 ### AWS CodeCommit managed policies and Amazon CodeGuru Reviewer<a name="codeguru-permissions"></a>

-CodeCommit supports Amazon CodeGuru Reviewer, an automated code review service that uses program analysis and machine learning to detect common issues and recommend fixes in your Java code\.
+CodeCommit supports Amazon CodeGuru Reviewer, an automated code review service that uses program analysis and machine learning to detect common issues and recommend fixes in your Java or Python code\.
 Managed policies for CodeCommit include policy statements for CodeGuru Reviewer functionality\.
 For more information, see [What Is Amazon CodeGuru Reviewer](https://docs.aws.amazon.com/codeguru/latest/reviewer-ug/welcome.html)\.

 #### Permissions related to CodeGuru Reviewer in AWSCodeCommitFullAccess<a name="codeguru-fullaccess"></a>